 UCONN Wastewater Reuse Project

-In anticipation of increasing potable water needs on its campus due to a growing population, and faced with a lack of additional water supplies in the area, the University of Connecticut selected Hazen and Sawyer to implement a long-term, sustainable program that would reuse appropriately-treated effluent from its wastewater treatment plant for non-potable purposes, such as feedwater for both its Centralized Utilities Plant, or CUP (which includes boiler, chilled water, and cooling tower water systems) and turf irrigation.
+In anticipation of increasing potable water needs on its campus due to a growing population, and faced with a lack of additional water supplies in the area, the University of Connecticut selected Hazen and Sawyer to implement a long-term, sustainable program that reuses appropriately-treated effluent from its wastewater treatment plant for non-potable purposes.

 Project Outcomes and Benefits

 - UCONN’s reuse program will be instrumental in easing the demands placed on the Fenton supply, thus conserving a vital water resource.

 - This project will facilitate a reduction in UCONN’s wastewater discharge to the Willimantic River, further preserving the quality of this valuable resource.